Maximilian-Pichler/BDPi/README.md

 ## HOW TO USE IT

 ### Prerequisites:
-- a Raspberry Pi 4/400 (4gb+ RAM)
+- a Raspberry Pi 4/400 (4Gb+)
 - a USB-C power supply
-- a boot drive (SD card or [USB 3.0 stick](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md))
+- a boot drive (SD card or [USB 3 stick](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md))
 - admin access to your router
 - recommended: a LAN-cable to connect to the router